XBlackGlasses/imageProcess_and_deepLearning/HW2/ReadMe.md

 # Discussion

 In step 1, we can get much more precise results.
-The main reason I think may because the bboxs just are square.
-Moreover, it can  more easier to augment data.
+The main reason may because the bboxs just are square.
+Moreover, it's easier to augment data.

 In step 2, it's difficult to train the model with rotated bbox.
 In the case of rotated bbox, detectron2 just can use resizing on data augmentation.
-I think may it need more data in training step to get better result.
+I think it may need more datas in training step to get better result.

 # Conclusion